Transforming communities in County Durham

 Housing and community

-The aim of this theme is to help increase the goals of our housing strategy, and build resilient, inclusive, and connected communities while making best use of the money we get from housing developments (S106 money) and private investment.
+The aim of this theme is to help increase the goals of our housing strategy, and build resilient, inclusive, and connected communities while making the best use of the money we get from housing developments (S106 money) and private investment.

 Housing opportunity fund